CodeSleuthX/Img-to-t-shirt/README.md

-Install the project dependencies using npm in both client and server folders:
+Install the project dependencies using npm in client folder:

 ```bash
 npm install